-The grant and future exercise of registration rights may adversely affect the market price of Arqit ordinary shares.
+The grant and future exercise of registration rights and exercise of outstanding warrants may adversely affect the market price of Arqit ordinary shares.

-Pursuant to the Registration Rights Agreement and the Subscription Agreements described elsewhere in this Annual Report, certain shareholders can each demand that Arqit register their registrable securities under certain circumstances and will each have piggyback registration rights for these securities in connection with certain registrations of securities that Arqit undertakes.
+Pursuant to the Registration Rights Agreement described elsewhere in this Annual Report, certain shareholders can each demand that Arqit register their registrable securities under certain circumstances and will each have piggyback registration rights for these securities in connection with certain registrations of securities that Arqit undertakes.
 Arqit will bear the cost of registering these securities.

-On October 12, 2021, Arqit's registration statement on Form F-1, which has since been post-effectively amended on Form F-3 (File No. 333-259982 the "Resale Registration Statement") registering the resale by shareholders of 117,925,000 ordinary shares, 6,266,667 warrants and 14,891,640 shares issuable upon exercise of warrants, became effective.
-The shareholders who registered shares and warrants for resale under the Resale Registration Statement have registration rights under the Registration Rights Agreement and the Subscription Agreements.
+On October 12, 2021, Arqit's registration statement on Form F-1, which has since been post-effectively amended on Form F-3 (File No. 333-259982 the "Resale Registration Statement") registering the resale by shareholders of 117,925,000 ordinary shares, 6,266,667 Business Combination Warrants and 14,891,640 shares issuable upon exercise of Business Combination Warrants, became effective.
+The shareholders who registered shares and warrants for resale under the Resale Registration Statement have registration rights under the Registration Rights Agreement.
 The registration of these securities permits the public sale of such securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of Arqit ordinary shares.